 Sanriku Railway Rias Line (Miyako Station)

-Tohoku is a treasure trove of local lines, but Iwate Prefecture has many lines that are especially worth riding.
+Tohoku is a treasure trove of local train lines, but Iwate Prefecture has many lines that are especially worth riding

-It is a treasure trove of attractive local lines, including lines along the coast that have been reconstructed from the Great Earthquake and lines that run through remote mountains.
+It is a treasure trove of fascinating local lines, including coastal lines that were rebuilt after the Great East Japan Earthquake and lines that run through remote mountain areas

-In a broader sense, it refers to regional railway lines with few passengers, but here we selected them based on the following criteria.
+In a broad sense, it refers to local railway lines with few passengers, but here we have selected them based on the following criteria

 • Single track with few passengers, high possibility of closure

-• There are steam locomotive trains and sightseeing trains, and there are many spots for great photos.
+• There are steam locomotives and tourist trains, and many photo spots

-In addition, routes that span two prefectures are considered local lines of the prefecture where the route starts.
+Routes that cross two prefectures are considered local routes in the prefecture where they start

-Sanriku Railway Rias Line (Sakari Station - Kuji Station: 41 stations 163.0km)
+Sanriku Railway Rias Line (Mori Station to Kuji Station: 41 stations, 163.0 km)

 Sanriku Railway Rias Line